sliit-foss/candidate-assessments/dev/node/click-click/submissions/Shabina/README.md

-.env file contains
-PORT
-MONGO_URL
-MAIL_USERNAME
-MAIL_PASSWORD
-OAUTH_CLIENTID
-OAUTH_CLIENT_SECRET
-OAUTH_REFRESH_TOKEN
+This application will send the email written in HTMl to the provided list of recipients and also will track whether the recipients have clicked the link provided in the mail.

-click-click function currently only works when the localhost is up
+*click-click function currently only works when the localhost is up